Tenacom/Cecil.XmlDocNames/.github/ISSUE_TEMPLATE/01_bug_report.md

 <!-- This is just a template - feel free to delete any and all of it and replace as appropriate. -->

+## Current version: <!-- The version on which you are experiencing the bug -->

 ## Description

 <!--